cchalm/blundering-savant/README.md

 1. **Wait for PR**: The bot will analyze the issue and create a PR
 1. **Review and Repeat**: Comment on the PR with any requested changes and wait for the bot to update the PR
 1. **Merge**: Once satisfied, merge the PR (the bot cannot merge PRs)

+## Contributing

+Interested in contributing to the project?
+See our [Contributing Guide](CONTRIBUTING.md) for development setup instructions, coding standards, and how to submit changes.

 ## Configuration Options